contractful/frontend-v1/README.md

 [...]
 ```

-There are several other libraries involved (e.g. for the integration with the Wallet / blockchain).
+There are several other libraries involved (e.g. for the integration of the browser Wallet and the Polygon blockchain).
 Please visit [./package.json](./package.json) for a complete list of all dependencies.

 😀 Have fun coding!